joemoose/dungeoneers.d20/ideas/_notes.md

 # NOTES

+## Relics

+Relics are arcane objects imbued with sorcerous powers.
+They do not require casting like spell tablets.
+After attuning (see the next section), you learn the command word or method to activate the object’s power.
+However, when using relics, you sometimes risk corruption.
+Relics have a limited number of uses and possibly a recharge condition.

+### Attunement

+Relics require your character to bond with them before their magical properties can be used.
+This bond is called attunement, and certain items have a prerequisite for attuning, such as attuning only in a temple or while underground.

+Attuning to an item requires your character to spend a long rest focused on only that item while in physical contact with it.
+This focus can take the form of weapon practice (for a weapon), meditation (for an object), or some other appropriate activity.
+At the end of an uninterrupted long rest, your character understands how to activate any magical properties of the relic, including any necessary command words.

+A relic can be tuned to only one person at a time, and a person can be tuned to only three relics.

+Attunement ends if you’re more than 100 feet away from the relic for a day and a night, your character dies, or another creature attunes to the relic.
+You can voluntarily end attunement unless the relic is cursed.

 ### Trained Saves

 If your character’s former vocation or training could apply to your current action, you gain an advantage on the attribute save.